ZeekYin/MMLUja/README.md

 ```
 Any responses marked as 'no' are discarded.

-3. Check the appropriateness of the translations manually (without considering accuracy).
+3. Check the appropriateness of the translations manually.
 Discard the following:

   Anything that is not in Japanese.